MrF0o/gpt-dev/README.md

 - Done! your code is generated

 ## Installation
-To install GPT-dev you need nodejs >= 16.0 installed with npm.
+To install GPT-dev you need nodejs version 18.0 or later installed with npm.

-First install the package globally to be able to run `gptdev` command from the terminal:
+First install this package globally to be able to run `gptdev` command from the terminal:

 ```bash
 npm i gpt-dev -g
 ```

-To check that the installation process went correctly run:
+To check that the installation process went correctly, run:

 ```bash
 gptdev --help